-Methods: A sample of 3456 adolescents aged 12.5 to 17.49 y from ten European cities in Austria, Belgium, France, Germany, Greece (an inland city and an island city), Hungary, Italy, Spain and Sweden, was assessed in the HELENA (Healthy Lifestyle in Europe by Nutrition in Adolescence) study between 2006 and 2008.
-Muscular fitness, speed/agility, flexibility and cardiorespiratory fitness were assessed using 9 different fitness tests: handgrip, bent arm hang, standing broad jump, Bosco jumps (squat jump, counter movement jump and Abalakov jump), 4x10m shuttle run, back-saver sit and reach, and 20m shuttle run tests.
+Methods A sample of 3428 adolescents (1845 girls) aged 12.5–17.49 years from 10 European cities in Austria, Belgium, France, Germany, Greece (an inland city and an island city), Hungary, Italy, Spain and Sweden was assessed in the Healthy Lifestyle in Europe by Nutrition in Adolescence study between 2006 and 2008.
+The authors assessed muscular fitness, speed/agility, flexibility and cardiorespiratory fitness using nine different fitness tests: handgrip, bent arm hang, standing long jump, Bosco jumps (squat jump, counter movement jump and Abalakov jump), 4×10-m shuttle run, back-saver sit and reach and 20-m shuttle run tests.

-Results: Sex- and age-specific normative values for physical fitness in the European adolescents were derived using the LMS statistical method, and expressed as tabulated percentiles from 10 to 100 and as smoothed centile curves (P5, P25, P50, P75, and P95).
+Results The authors derived sex- and age-specific normative values for physical fitness in the European adolescents using the LMS statistical method and expressed as tabulated percentiles from 10 to 100 and as smoothed centile curves (P5, P25, P50, P75 and P95).
 The figures showed greater physical fitness in the boys, except for the flexibility test, and a trend towards increased physical fitness in the boys as their age increased, whereas the fitness levels in the girls were more stable across ages.

 Statistics from Altmetric.com